 The first pertains to the Director of National Intelligence (DNI)--in other words, John Ratcliffe.
 Here's the relevant portion of the deadline provision:

-Section 1. (a) , the Director of National Intelligence, in consultation with the heads of any other appropriate executive departments and agencies (agencies), , or any person acting as an agent of or on behalf of a foreign government, , to the maximum extent ascertainable, and any methods employed to execute it, the persons involved, .
+Section 1. (a) Not later than 45 days after the conclusion of a United States election, the Director of National Intelligence, in consultation with the heads of any other appropriate executive departments and agencies (agencies), shall conduct an assessment of any information indicating that a foreign government, or any person acting as an agent of or on behalf of a foreign government, has acted with the intent or purpose of interfering in that election.
+The assessment shall identify, to the maximum extent ascertainable, the nature of any foreign interference and any methods employed to execute it, the persons involved, and the foreign government or governments that authorized, directed, sponsored, or supported it.
 The Director of National Intelligence shall deliver this assessment and appropriate supporting information to the President, the Secretary of State, the Secretary of the Treasury, the Secretary of Defense, the Attorney General, and the Secretary of Homeland Security.

 If the nature of foreign interference includes collusion with US Persons, the report by the DNI could disclose that.
 Again, however, that report is aimed at imposing sanctions on foreign governments, and IMO is unlikely to lead to a redo.
 SWC adds: